What is Ransomware

 When a user opens the email attachment, the invoice gets deleted automatically, and the victim is directed to enable macros to read the document.
 When the victim enables macros, Locky begins encrypting multiple file types using AES encryption.

-Apart from the list of ransomware mentioned above, Petya, NotPetya, TeslaCrypt, TorrentLocker, ZCryptor, etc., are some of the other ransomware variants that are well-known for their malicious activities.
+Apart from the list of attacks mentioned above, Petya, NotPetya, TeslaCrypt, TorrentLocker, ZCryptor, etc., are some of the other ransomware variants that are well-known for their malicious activities.

 Ransomware is a critical threat to your computer and your data.
 By practicing safe computing habits and by using up to date security software, you can stay protected from ransomware.
 Do your part by remaining vigilant and install trusted security software.